-It was a typical basement; concrete walls, unfinished ceiling with exposed pipes and wires going every which way, lots of spiders and a few mice.
+It was a typical basement; concrete walls, an unfinished ceiling with exposed pipes and wires going every which way, lots of spiders, and a few mice.
 Really ugly.
 If I looked past this, though, I could see that it had some advantages:

 - It is really big